Maia arson crimew: Early leaks

 In July 2020, crimew posted source code from dozens of companies to a GitLab repository.
-She was credited by Bleeping Computer with originating the Nintendo Gigaleak, but she later told Tom's Guide that Nintendo data was not included in the July leak, and that she had never posted Nintendo code to GitLab because the company was "notorious for quick takedowns".
+Bleeping Computer credited her with originating the Nintendo Gigaleak, but she later told Tom's Guide that Nintendo data was not included in the July leak and that she had never posted Nintendo code to GitLab because the company was "notorious for quick takedowns".
 On August 6, 2020, crimew uploaded more than 20 gigabytes of Intel's proprietary data and source code to Mega.
-She obtained the data from another hacker who claimed to have breached Intel around May 2020, and described it as a first installment which would be followed by more leaks related to Intel.
-In January 2021, crimew was involved in a source code leak from Nissan, stating that she acquired the leaked code after learning from an anonymous source about a Bitbucket server that was set up with the default username and password.
+She obtained the data from another hacker who claimed to have breached Intel around May 2020, and described it as a first installment that would be followed by more leaks related to Intel.
+In January 2021, crimew was involved in a source code leak from Nissan.
+She said she got the leaked code after learning from an anonymous source about a Bitbucket server that was set up with the default username and password.

-Crimew said in March 2021 that most of her breaches did not require much technical skill.
-In addition to leaking data herself, she maintained a Telegram channel called "ExConfidential" where she shared details about leaks by others.
-In March 2021, Distributed Denial of Secrets created a torrent of data from the channel after crimew's home was raided and her devices were seized.
+In March 2021, crimew said that most of her breaches did not require much technical skill.
+In addition to leaking data herself, she maintained a Telegram channel, "ExConfidential", where she shared details of leaks by others.
+In March 2021, Distributed Denial of Secrets created a torrent of data from the channel after crimew's home was raided and her devices seized.

 Verkada hack

-On March 8, 2021, a group of hackers including crimew and calling themselves "APT69420 Arson Cats" gained "super admin" rights in the network of Verkada, a cloud-based security camera company, using credentials they found on the public internet.
+On March 8, 2021, a group of hackers including crimew calling itself "APT69420 Arson Cats" gained "super admin" rights in the network of Verkada, a cloud-based security camera company, using credentials it found on the public internet.
 The group had access to the network for 36 hours.
-They collected about 5 gigabytes of data, including live security camera footage and recordings from more than 150,000 cameras in places like a Tesla factory, a jail in Alabama, a Halifax Health hospital, and residential homes.
+It collected about 5 gigabytes of data, including live security camera footage and recordings from more than 150,000 cameras in places like a Tesla factory, a prison in Alabama, a Halifax Health hospital, and residential homes.
 The group also accessed a list of Verkada customers and the company's private financial information, and gained access to the corporate networks of Cloudflare and Okta through their Verkada cameras.

-Crimew acted as the spokesperson for the group of hackers; during the hack, she tweeted "What if we just absolutely ended surveillance capitalism in two days?"
-Her Twitter account was suspended for violating Twitter's terms of service after she used it to share multiple screenshots of live security camera feeds.
+Crimew acted as the group's spokesperson; during the hack, she tweeted, "What if we just absolutely ended surveillance capitalism in two days?"
+Her Twitter account was suspended for violating Twitter's terms of service after she used it to share screenshots of live security camera feeds.
 She contacted a Bloomberg journalist shortly after the breach, who in turn contacted Verkada, which removed the hackers' access to the network.
 She told Bloomberg that the hack exposed "just how broadly we're being surveilled, and how little care is put into at least securing the platforms used to do so, pursuing nothing but profit".
 An acquaintance of crimew told Zentralplus that they thought she would have carried out the hack for fun regardless of her political views.